-A waste chemical is corrosive if it has a pH of less than 2 or greater than 12.5 (Note: a chemical is not allowed to be poured down the drain if it has a pH of less than 5.5 or greater than 12 - Refer to B.8 below.)
+A waste chemical is corrosive if it has a pH of less than 2 or greater than 12.5.

 3. Reactive

 A waste chemical is reactive if it is one of the following:

 - A normally unstable compound that readily undergoes violent change (e.g., acrylonitrile, butyl hydroperoxide). - When mixed with water, the chemical reacts violently, forms potentially explosive mixtures, or generates toxic gases in sufficient quantities to present a danger to human health (e.g., sodium metal, chloropropionyl chloride). - The compound contains cyanides or sulfides that, when exposed to pH conditions between 2 and 12.5, could generate toxic gases in sufficient quantities to endanger human health (e.g., sodium sulfide, arsenic sulfide).